laszlo462/IBE-RESTester/README.md

 ## Features

-- Simple verification of DLL participant queries of the IBE database.
+- Simple verification of the DynaLync participant queries of the IBE database.

-> Only MRN search available in pre-alpha release.
-See [ROADMAP](ROADMAP.md) for more information.
+- Query against a patient MRN, EnterpriseID, Name, or Date of Birth.

 ## Requirements